-Where the.
+Where the,

-- (A) "Refund amount" means the maximum refund that is admissible; - (B) "Net ITC" means ITC availed on inputs and input services during the relevant period other than the ITC availed for which refund is claimed for the following: - (a) Inward supplies received under Deemed Export NN 48/2017-CT-18.10.2017 - (b) Inward supplies received under Merchant Export Notification No. 40/2017 Central Tax (Rate) or 41/2017 Integrated Tax (Rate) both issued on dated 23.10.2017 - (c) Import of goods received by the EOU vide exemption Notification No. 78/2017 Customs dated 13.10.2017. - (d) Import of goods received under AA/EPCG Schemes vide exemption Notification No. 79/2017 Customs dated 13.10.2017. - (C) "Turnover of zero-rated supply of goods" means the value of zero-rated supply of goods made during the relevant period without payment of tax under bond or letter of undertaking or the value which is 1.5 times the value of like goods domestically supplied by the same or, similarly placed, supplier, as declared by the supplier, whichever is less, other than the turnover of supplies in respect of which refund is claimed under Rule 89(4A) or Rule 89(4B) or both.
+- (A) "Refund amount" means the maximum refund that is admissible; - (B) "Net ITC" means ITC availed on inputs and input services during the relevant period other than the ITC availed for which refund is claimed for the following: - a.
+Inward supplies received under Deemed Export Notification No. 48/2017 Central Tax, dated 18.10.2017 - b.
+Inward supplies received under Merchant Export Notification No. 40/2017 Central Tax (Rate) or 41/2017 Integrated Tax (Rate) both issued on dated 23.10.2017 - c.
+Import of goods received by the EOU vide exemption Notification No. 78/2017 Customs dated 13.10.2017. - d.
+Import of goods received under AA/EPCG Schemes vide exemption Notification No. 79/2017 Customs dated 13.10.2017. - (C) "Turnover of zero-rated supply of goods" means the value of zero-rated supply of goods made during the relevant period without payment of tax under bond or letter of undertaking or the value which is 1.5 times the value of like goods domestically supplied by the same or, similarly placed, supplier, as declared by the supplier, whichever is less, other than the turnover of supplies in respect of which refund is claimed under Rule 89(4A) or Rule 89(4B) or both. - (D) "Turnover of zero-rated supply of services" means the value of zero-rated supply of services made without payment of tax under a bond or letter of undertaking, calculated in the following manner: